wikimedia/operations-gitlab-ansible/README.md

 GitLab Server control:

 * GitLab platform can be controlled with gitlab-ctl CLI command.
-Most often used opreands are `status`, `start`, `stop`, `reconfigure`, `restart`, `backup-etc`
+Most often used operands are `status`, `start`, `stop`, `reconfigure`, `restart`, `backup-etc`
-* there is also a command to delete all data and start from scratch (*use with great caution!*): `gitlab-ctl cleanse`
+* There is also a command to delete all data and start from scratch (*use with great caution!*): `gitlab-ctl cleanse`
 * GitLab backup (and restore!) can be made with `gitlab-backup` CLI command

 ## Facts to know about GitLab Runners

-* GitLab Runner is is an application that works with GitLab CI/CD to run jobs in a pipeline
+* GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline
 * GitLab Runner documentation can be found at https://docs.gitlab.com/runner/
 * GitLab Runners are (usually) installed in a host separated from main GitLab server installation
 * GitLab Runner communicates with GitLab server via http[s] (connection is from Runner to Server)